Illinois makes push to capture unclaimed property

 The self-audit process

-While the self-audit process may change from state to state, the process is generally as follows (including in Illinois):
+While the self-audit process may change from state to state, the process is generally as follows (including illinois unclaimed property):

 - Taxpayer receives a self-audit notice.